Global supply chains are rarely viewed through a human lens.

 From the U.S. side, everything looked operational.

 From the Asian side, some of the terms looked ambitious.
-But the partnership was new, the relationship mattered, and raising concerns at the outset risked appearing unable to deliver.
+But the partnership was new, the relationship mattered, and raising concerns early risked appearing unable to deliver.

 Six months in, deadlines were slipping.